 Oregon's terrain varies from beaches to pine covered mountains to barren desert.
 Oregon is known for various jaspers, agates, thundereggs, and petrified wood.
-Graveyard Point Plume, Priday, and Polka Dot Agate are names that are familiar to most agate collectors and rockhounds, and especially to stone cutters.
-Many well known scenic or picture jaspers are named for their locality in Oregon: Biggs, Deschutes, Owyhee and Succor Creek.
+Graveyard Point Plume, Priday, Stinking Water White Plume Agate, and Polka Dot Agate are names that are familiar to most agate collectors and rockhounds, and especially to stone cutters.
+Many well known scenic or picture jaspers are named for their locality in Oregon: Biggs Jasper, Deschutes Jasper, Owyhee Jasper and Succor Creek Jasper.

 Oregon's State rock, the "thunderegg," may be the best known gem material from Oregon.
 Thundereggs were not, as believed by some people, ejected from volcanos, but formed in very soft and friable volcanic ash beds.
 Solutions containing silica permeated the cinders until favorable points for chalcedony deposition were achieved.
 Aggregations of chalcedony were deposited, but before the material could fully solidify the center of the concretion split apart, possibly because of shrinkage, permitting the later introduction of additional materials.
 The resulting star-shaped centers of chalcedony may be in the form of agate, jasper, or in some cases different varieties of opal.